 Changes mid 2017: Finally some action:

 I got the changes in the rules via a government website.
 The updates from Kirschbaum had nothing on this up to mid 2017 so I guess it takes them a lot longer to incorporate the changes.
-I saw in the government files no changes in TA, and after an enquiry, I now know that TA has indeed not yet changed, this could happen perhaps in 2018 (2019-4-8: It's going to be late 2019...), but in the mean time some other rules are being used to fill the gaps in TA.
+I saw in the government files no changes in TA, and after an enquiry, I now know that TA has indeed not yet changed, this could happen perhaps in 2018 (2019-4-8: It's going to be late 2019..., 2019-12-17: I was told last week that the rules are almost ready, so it looks like it's going to be early 2020 when the new rules are ready and get into effect), but in the mean time some other rules are being used to fill the gaps in TA.
 More on this is not really of interest for the average reader.

 Auf Kritik stößt jedoch die Löschung des Absatzes über die richtige Einstellung des Scheinwerfers.
 Die bisherige Regelung, dass der Lichtkegel nach fünf Metern noch halb so hoch wie am Ausgangspunkt scheinen muss, wurde gestrichen.